rosiebe11/dog-project/README.md

 - Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
 Likewise, please do not include the `bottleneck_features/` folder.__

 Alternatively, your submission could consist of the GitHub link to your repository.

+## Acknowledgement & Sources
+Credit is given to Udacity for providing the template code and source train and test images used throughout the project.